Anthony Grey - 5th July 1938-11th October 2025

 October 2025

 He became a foreign correspondent with Reuters after beginning a career in journalism in Scotland and with the Eastern Daily Press in Norwich where he grew up.
 He covered the Cold War from East Berlin and other East European capitals before being assigned to China.
 He was the sole Reuters correspondent based in Peking in 1967 and the only British Journalist then resident in the Chinese capital.
 He first came to world attention when he was taken hostage by Mao Tse-tung’s Red Guards at the height of the Cultural Revolution.
-Held in solitary confinement for years, he was the first international political hostage of an era in which hostage taking has since become commonplace.
+He was held in solitary confinement for two years.
 After his release, his first book Hostage in Peking became a bestseller in seven countries.
-He went on to become an international best selling novelist.
+He went on to become an international bestselling novelist.

 'Anthony Grey is one of that rare species, a born storyteller.'